wkedzierawski/react-native-toass/README.md

 ## ✨ Features

-- Global toast trigger using an internal event emitter
+- Global toass trigger using an internal event emitter
 - Fade-in/fade-out animation using `react-native-reanimated`
 - Fully customizable styles and props
 - Works out-of-the-box with React Native projects